 Primary

 Sometimes, oedema forms for no known reason.
-This oedema is often termed primary bone marrow edema of unknown cause or transient migratory osteoporosis.
-Generally, this condition affects the hips, knees, ankle, and feet.
+This oedema is often termed primary bone marrow oedema of unknown cause or transient migratory osteoporosis.
+Generally, this condition affects the hips, knees, ankles, and feet.
+It rarely affects the bones of the upper limbs.
 Overall, it is essential to rule out the other causes of bone marrow oedema.

 Treatment of bone marrow oedema

 If the cause is due to trauma such as a fall, then treatment consisting of rest, ice, and NSAIDs will reduce swelling.
-Generally, most cases settle between 4-and six months.
-But sometimes, swelling can last for greater than a year.
+Generally, most cases settle between three-and six months.
+Sometimes, swelling can last for more than a year.

 Is there a link between pregnancy and primary bone oedema?

 Yes.
-Often, primary bone marrow oedema affects women late in pregnancy.
-More commonly, it affects the hip joints and the knees and ankles.
+Primary bone marrow oedema often affects women late in pregnancy.
+More commonly, it affects the hip joints, knees, and ankles.

 How long does primary bone oedema last?